This final part of the 5-part sales coaching series focuses on coaching for sales success.

 Applying a Successful Sale Coaching Model

-A market leading financial institution recently applied this coaching model to their sales organization.
+A market leading financial institution recently applied this coaching model to its sales organization.
 The organization was already a high-performer experiencing some of their best performance in company history.

 At the end of a reporting period, a strategic team with nearly 50 salespeople had beat their goal by 20%.
 In most cases, this would be cause for celebration.

-This team beat their goal by 20% with only 22% of their salespeople hitting goal.
+This team beat their goal by 20% with only 22% of their salespeople hitting the goal.

 At the end of the reporting period the team looked like this:

 59% of the team was in the poor category and only 8 reps were hitting goal.

 The team implemented the coaching system described in this series and in 90 days experienced a complete transformation:

 5 in the star category became 17.